 Opting for a multi-cloud strategy is then an option as it reduces risk and provides more flexibility – but such flexibility comes with certain costs, as you need several providers as well as training your teams to learn multiple platforms.
 Besides, you decrease your discount potential buy buying more, in a smaller quantity, and thus at a higher price.

 According to the DGI (Data Governance Institute), data governance is “the exercise of decision-making and authority for data-related matters.”
 In other words, it is the control over any data entry that has to be made accordingly to particular standards.
-Data, access, and security issues don’t all deal with data breaches.
-In 2018, organizations will increase focus on data governance and data quality.
+In 2019, organizations will increase the focus on data governance and data quality.
 As data is only useful when accessible, organizations will increasingly look to strike a balance between data access and security.
 They also must learn to remain agile and adapt as the business changes.

 New data preparation tools and methods will help fuel this trend and decrease the cultural gap between business and technology.
 Organizations are learning that data governance can help nurture a culture of analytics and meet business needs.
 Also, people are more likely to dig into their data when they have centralized, clean, and fast data sources.

-Security is without doubt one of the biggest business intelligence trends in the last years.
-The news seem to be filled with reports of data breaches and database security issues, including huge data losses by big brands such AOL, MySpace, Compass Bank, AT&T, NHS, LinkedIn, Apple, JP Morgan Chase, or Uber.
+Related to Governance and Trust, security is, without a doubt, one of the biggest business intelligence trends in the last years.
+The news seems to be filled with reports of data breaches and database security issues, including huge data losses by big brands such AOL, MySpace, Compass Bank, AT&T, NHS, LinkedIn, Apple, JP Morgan Chase, or Uber.
 While the big companies make the news, concerns are also being raised over the vulnerability of small businesses.

-Database security has become a hot debate, both in the public and in private organizations.
-This will only pick up speed in 2018.
+Database security has become a heated debate, both in the public and in private organizations.
+This will only pick up speed in 2019.
 Business owners will increasingly search for the most secure solution that averts the risk of data breach and losses.

-In this context a usually hot debate is the decision between on-premises or cloud BI tools: whether the software is installed locally in the company’s own servers, or if the solution is hosted in the cloud.
-At datapine, we support both options, and provided an analysis on the cloud vs on premise comparison, which can be summarized with the chart below.
+In this context, a usually hot debate is the decision between on-premises or cloud BI tools: whether the software is installed locally in the company’s own servers, or if the solution is hosted in the cloud.
+At datapine, we support both options and provide an analysis of the cloud vs on premise comparison, which can be summarized with the chart below.

-Our eighth craze is cited in many other BI trends for 2018.
-We can safely affirm that today, data and analytics are getting core to every business.
+We can safely affirm that today, data and analytics are getting to the core of every business.
 Every company has had a Chief Information Officer who supervised all the information management assets and security issues.
-But today, the data and analytics volume and role are getting so big that a new position emerged: the CDO, or Chief Data Officer, assigned to data management only.
-Gartner even says that 90% of large companies will have a CDO role by 2019.
+But today, the data and analytics volume and role are getting so big that a new position emerged: the CDO, or Chief Data Officer, and CAO, or Chief Analytics Officer.
+Today, their role has increased and they have one of the toughest seats in the executive table.

 A Chief Data Officer’s role is to create a system developed in a way that data can be leveraged across any business units within a company; from marketing to sales, to procurement, to finance.
 A CDO needs to empower all the users with trusted, clean, and ready-to-use data.
 They have to ensure that value can be extracted, and are hence outcome-focused.